-Theresa Glennon is a Professor of Law at Temple University Beasley School of Law.
+Theresa Glennon is a Professor Emerita of Law at Temple University Beasley School of Law.
 Her teaching and scholarship focuses on the legal rights of children and families, with particular focus on family law, education, race, and disability.
 Prior to joining the Temple faculty in 1993, she was an Assistant Professor at the University of Maryland School of Law, where she taught in the Legal Theory and Practice Program.
 She was a staff attorney at the Education Law Center in Philadelphia from 1985-89.
-Professor Glennon’s courses at Temple have included Family Law; Torts; Theory, Policy and Practice in Family Law; Child Custody Law, and International and Comparative Perspectives on Family Law; and Professional Responsibility.
+Professor Glennon’s courses at Temple have included Family Law; Torts; Theory, Policy and Practice in Family Law; Child Custody Law, International and Comparative Perspectives on Family Law; and Professional Responsibility.

 In the spring of 2005, Professor Glennon was a visiting fellow at the Centre for Family Research at the University of Cambridge, and in 2019, she was a visiting fellow at the College of Law, University College Cork in Ireland.
 She received her Juris Doctor from Yale Law School, where she was an editor of the Yale Law Journal and active in the Jerome N. Frank Legal Services Organization.
 She received her Bachelor of Arts summa cum laude from Yale College.
 She clerked for Hon.
 Maryanne Trump Barry, then on the U.S.D.C., District of New Jersey, immediately following law school.